 Toys

 December is one of the best months to buy toys for both selection and price, though leftovers will be discounted in January.
-And summer toys are usually best purchased either ahead of summer (April-June) or during summer closeouts.
+The exception is summer toys, which are usually best purchased either ahead of summer (April-June) or during summer closeouts.
 In December, you might want to think ahead to birthday presents and stock up now on toys you know your kids will want.

 Electronics (aka big people toys)

-New models hit the market in January after the Consumer Electronics Show in Las Vegas.
+New models for electronics of all kinds hit the market in January right after the Consumer Electronics Show in Las Vegas.
 This gargantuan tech industry event makes December a good month to buy many types of electronics in stores and online.
 Look for steep discounts on new, but outgoing models on TVs, phones, cameras, and video games.
 There should be another sale in February on closeouts for outgoing models, but the selection is generally lower.

 Fresh produce in season in December